 We use the verb «LLEVAR» to talk about physical characteristics that can change according to fashion or to talk about accessories and clothes that we can wear.

 Let’s practice with interactive activities!

-Do you want to improve your Spanish with me?
+Do you want to improve your Spanish and Speak fluently?
 Check out how can I help you here!